In this article, we hear from Omer Saleem, Chief Finance Officer for Proven SA, based in our Riyadh corporate office.

 The corporate taxation system in Saudi Arabia may seem daunting but is in fact quite simpler and easier to manage compared to the majority of OECD nations.
 Companies operating within Saudi Arabia should allocate adequate resources for the management and oversight of their financial responsibilities.

 Omer Saleem holds the position of Chief Financial Officer based out of Proven’s Riyadh office.

 Omer has over ten years of experience in the finance sector, working for some of the biggest players in the industry like Goldman Sachs and Credit Agricole.

-Omer brings extensive expertise in valuations, operations and client relationship management.
-Given his diverse background, Omer is the international business landscape and believes in unlocking potential within emerging markets by bringing together expertise, technology and capital.
+Omer brings extensive expertise in valuations, operations, and client relationship management.
+Given his diverse background, Omer is the international business landscape and believes in unlocking the potential within emerging markets by bringing together expertise, technology, and capital.